Best Lab Tests to Help Support Your Irritable Bowel Syndrome

 However, this is a costly test and is not common protocol for irritable bowel syndrome.

-These tests can be purchased on YourLabWork.com.
+These tests are offered on YourLabWork.com.

 Sleep is often something that is a complaint for women with IBS and there seems to be a difference between the type, whether it be IBS-D (diarrhea predominant) or IBS-C (constipation predominant)6.
 Sleep is something that normally balances our regulatory systems as it helps to reset the immune, nervous and hormonal systems.